 She has a degree in Administration of Justice from Penn State.

-Kevin Worrell is responsible for helping you navigate our organization so you get help when you need it – including servicing policies, technical support and much more.
-He came to Berkley One from Nationwide after 18 years in personal insurance.
+Alyssa Acosta and her team are responsible for helping you navigate our organization so you get help when you need it – including servicing policies, technical support and much more.
+She brings to Berkley One more than 10 years of insurance experience plus 5 years of leadership outside the industry.

 “I’ve been looking at physical damage to autos for 28 years, but at Berkley One, every day is different.
 We’re always looking for ways to create a good experience out of the experience of having an accident.”